amar-more/EventHub-Platform/README.md

 # EventHub-Platform

-🎉 EventHub
+# 🎉 EventHub-Platform

 EventHub is a web-based platform designed to simplify the way students explore and manage college events.
 It enables organizers to create and manage events while allowing students to easily register, track, and participate.

+---

-🚀 Features
+## 🚀 Features
-🔍 Browse and search upcoming college events
+- 🔍 Browse and search upcoming college events
-📝 Register for events online
+- 📝 Register for events online
-📅 Event calendar for quick overview
+- 📅 Event calendar for quick overview
-👤 Separate interfaces for students and organizers
+- 👤 Separate interfaces for students and organizers
-💻 Admin panel to add, edit, and delete events
+- 💻 Admin panel to add, edit, and delete events

+---

-🛠️ Tech Stack
+## 🛠️ Tech Stack
-Frontend: HTML, CSS, JavaScript
+- **Frontend:** HTML, CSS
-Backend: PHP
+- **Backend:** PHP
-Database: MySQL
+- **Database:** MySQL

+---